sweekarsud/Goodness-of-Pronunciation/README.md

 * The **_posterior_infile.ark_** file contains the frame level posterior-probabilities of the learner's uttered speech (.wav file) and this is obtained using **_nnet_am_compute.cc_**.
 * The **_gop_outfile.txt_** file contains the score for each phoneme.

+How to generate the input files:

 **NOTE** :
-* The above python script requires a lookup table to generate the scores for an acoustic model as discussed in the paper, which can be generated using the following code :
+* The above Python script requires a lookup table to generate the scores for an acoustic model as discussed in the paper, which can be generated using the following code :
 ```shell
 ./gen_lookup_table.sh
 ```